mussatto/mussatto.github.io/_posts/2020-08-12-kotlin-coroutines.markdown

 ---
 layout: post
-title:  "Kotlin - coroutines process list in parallel"
+title:  "Kotlin - coroutine channels"
 date:   2020-08-12 13:00:00
 categories: kotlin time elapsed
 ---

-From the series "Stuff I always forget how to do and have to google"
+# From the series "Stuff I always forget how to do and have to google"

-Processing a list in parallel on Kotlin using coroutines, using 2 threads:
+## Processing a list in parallel on Kotlin using coroutines, using 2 threads:

 Obs: Remember to close the context!